High Rollers: 1978–80

 When the series was revived in 1978 (and originally titled The New High Rollers), the board consisted of three columns with three randomly assigned digits apiece.
 Each column contained one or more prizes, which were only banked by the contestant who removed the last digit from a column (regardless of who removed the others).
-The prizes ranged from typical game-show gifts (furniture, appliances, trips, etc.) to more unusual items such as a collection of musical dolls or a year of Sunday dinners from Kentucky Fried Chicken (a common game show prize of the era).
+The prizes were typical game-show gifts (furniture, appliances, trips, etc.).
 Prizes that were banked but not won during a game were returned to their columns.
 One new prize was added per column at the beginning of each game, to a maximum of five.
 When the prizes in a column were won, a new one was placed in that column for the next game.
 At least one column in each game was designated as a "hot column", meaning that all three of its digits could be cleared with a single roll of the dice (e.g. 1-3-6, which could be cleared with a roll of 10).

-Insurance markers could be earned by rolling doubles in the main game.
+Insurance markers could be earned by rolling doubles.
 If a contestant made a bad roll with at least one marker, he/she turned it in and rolled again.
-A bad roll with no markers lost the game unless it was a double, in which case the contestant received a marker and immediately turned it in for another roll.
-Markers earned in the main game did not carry over to the Big Numbers or to the next match.
+A bad roll with no markers lost the game unless it was a double, in which case the contestant received an insurance marker and immediately turned it in for another roll.
+Insurance markers earned in the main game did not carry over to the Big Numbers nor to the next match.

-This version had the contestants rolling the dice themselves instead of the hostesses as in the first series.
+This version had the contestants rolling the dice themselves.

 1987–88

 This version followed the rules of the 1978–80 version, but with only one prize available in each column.
-If any prizes were not won during a particular game, they were replaced for the next one (although, on the 1986 pilot episode, prizes not won in a game carried over to the next game).
+If any prizes were not won during a particular game, they were replaced.
 Frequently, one column offered a chance to play a special game if the contestant claimed it and won the round.
 For the special games described below, only one die was used.